-Excellent site in Dutch (now with translation in FR - EN and DE) of the Flemish Hydrographic service, offering 72 to 96 hour (and beyond) forecasts for the Belgian coast.
+Excellent site in Dutch (now with translation in FR - EN and DE - there's a drop-down menu in the right-hand corner) of the Flemish Hydrographic service, offering 72 to 96 hour (and beyond) forecasts for the Belgian coast.
 These forecasts tend to be pretty accurate.

 Squid Weather forecasting